Acellera/htmd/doc/source/tutorials/analysis/trypsin-benzamidine-binding.md

 data.dropTraj()
 ```

-`periodic="selections"` handles the case where the ligand has wrapped through PBC mid-trajectory; the wrapping is undone per frame so contact distances are correct across the periodic boundary.
+`periodic="selections"` makes the distance calculation use **minimum-image** distances between the two atom selections, so a ligand that has wrapped through PBC gets compared to the *closest* protein image - the original coordinates aren't modified, only the distances are computed correctly across the box.

 ## Step 3 - TICA